Basics Marketing Communications & Fundamentals Every Business Should be Using

 - Customers’ perceived product value and fair price.

-- Is your target market is price-sensitive?
-What effect will changes in price do in the market place?
-Should you increase your price or lower your price?
+- Is my target market price-sensitive?
+What effect will changes in price do in the marketplace?

 Places and Accessibility